okkdev/fgcbasel/content/monthly-mash/monthly-mash-14-versus-rising.md

 ## Join

-To join please preregister on Challonge here: Link will follow shortly\
+To join please sign up on Challonge here: <https://challonge.com/tournaments/signup/bbLIEHeOiW>\
 You can also message me on Discord (okk#2094) to join, if you don't have/want a Challonge account.